And sometimes it's necessary to do that, though, to really reach out of the radio and grab your attention.

 Yeah.

-Presently it costs me $1,400 a quarter with a high deductible.
+Presently, it costs me $1,400 a quarter with a high deductible.

-But because I buy my own, which I have no choice, I don't have an employer.
+But because I buy my own, which I have no choice, I don't have an employer, I have to pay for almost every service that I receive.

 So I understand my policy.

-Therefore, when I get health care.
+Therefore, when I get health care, sorry, I'm nervous.

 You know what?